nrwl/nx-console/CONTRIBUTING.md

 ## Building VSCode Plugin

-You can build the vscode extension by running `yarn start package.vscode`.
+You can build the vscode extension by running `yarn start prepare.and.package.vscode`.
 You can install it by running `code --install-extension dist/apps/vscode/angular-console.vsix` Reload the vscode window to use the newly installed build of the extension.

 If you are working on the plugin, run:

-- `yarn start prepare.vscode`
+- `yarn start prepare.dev.vscode`
 - Hit F5

 ## Submitting a PR